Loading

 Now, are there solid alternatives to explore?
 Yes, there's a lot of exciting software.
 However, there isn't one app that blows Notion out of the water.
 The alternatives may be better for you because they fit your use case, not because they're much better than the original.

 So, if your Notion love story has reached long silences and cold shoulders, keep reading for some options to ignite your all-in-one productivity spark again.
 And if you're not ready to switch, that's ok.
 Connect Notion to Zapier, so you can upgrade your Notion experience and connect it to the other apps you use.
-Here are some examples.
+Learn more about how to automate Notion, or get started with one of these templates.

 • Notion logo